 What is joy?
 What is happiness?
 What removes it from life?
 How can we get it, or get it back?
 Ever thought about these questions?
 Have you ever wondered why your life may not feel joyful, serene, and happy?
-A lot of people ask these questions and wonder how they can grab joy and happiness as they amble through their daily routines.
-But new studies show that joy is a feeling you don’t necessarily have to be born with.
+As a psychologist, I hear a lot of people ask these questions.
+They wonder how they can grab joy and happiness as they amble through their daily routines.
+New studies show that joy is a feeling you don’t necessarily have to be born with.
 You can learn to feel joy and happiness a step at a time.

 In a book by Donald Altman, MA, LPC, The Joy Compass: 8 Ways to Find Lasting Happiness, Gratitude & Optimism in the Present Moment he writes that joy can be learned, practiced and incorporated into our lives.
 First and foremost, Altman says we must focus on removing “should” from the way we think, measuring ourselves against what we “should do” or “should be.”
 Replacing this concept with “could” is a powerful switch because it allows us to choose what we will do, and it promotes flexibility and a gentle voice that can lead to happiness and joy.
 Joy and happiness seem to be simple concepts, but they’re actually difficult to define.
 Some psychologists say happiness focuses on being able to enjoy and engage with other people and live a life that is meaningful and has a perceived purpose.
 Others focus on the relatively brief feelings of joy and pleasure.